AlexCiobanu47/music-sheet-transcription/README.md

 # Automatic music sheet transcription in MATLAB

 The program consists of 3 methods of signal processing(autocorrelation. intercorrelation and power spectral distribution).
-The intercorrelation is calculated with a wave bank built in MATLAB and a sound bank of instrument recordings.
+The intercorrelation is calculated with a wave bank built in MATLAB or a sound bank of instrument recordings.

 Functions:
 - getPow():